Slide 1 Slide 2 Slide 3 Slide 4 Slide 5 Slide 6

 Shows the average word length and standard deviation based on position in the sentence.
 In a story told from first person, the first word is likely to be shorter than other words in the sentences since so many sentences will start with "I".

-Left-Click on this graph will give you a list of the words found at that position in your
+Left-Click on this graph will give you a list of the words found at that position in your sentences.

 more